 Okra

 The sweet potato is a complex carbohydrate, and its orange flesh contains carotenoids and fiber.
+It is not related to the potato or to the true yam.

 (family: Convolvulaceae)